 The office provides workshops, presentations and discussion groups.
 Providers within the office are open to supporting other offices, programs and department through consultation and providing lectures/programs that aid with increase mental well-being across the campus.

 Topics that have been provided in the past include: Beating Anxiety, Depression and Suicide Awareness, Burnout Recovering and Prevention, Stress Management and Reflective Journaling.

 The Real Talk program has been established to increase contact between Office for Professional Mental Health providers and students, and to address issues that are common for students in the College of Medicine.
 Real Talk is series of group meetings for graduate students, medical students and physician assistant students with the goal of providing safe and open atmosphere to discuss the challenges associated with being a student.
-These group discussions have been facilitated by Dr. Holder.
-Topics have included: stress management, self-care, imposter syndrome, mindfulness and burnout.
+Topics have included stress management, self-care, imposter syndrome, mindfulness and burnout.

 Mental Health Band-Aid

 Mental Health Band-Aid is a two-hour workshop created to briefly review several common mental health concerns, and signs and symptoms of mental illness.
 In this course, attendees learn simple ways that can help and support others with these concerns.
 These courses are also offered to the faculty, staff and others in the PSU community.

 Mental Health First Aid